-Let's talk about how to forgive...
-How do you forgive someone?
-How to forgive yourself?
 True forgiveness is one of, if not the best way to heal after a negative experience and let go of debilitating feelings of upset, anger, bitterness, emotional pain or fear.
-So why do we not practice it more often?
+Read on to learn how to forgive someone or how to forgive yourself.

 Forgiveness has always been part of our human society and is featured in multiple historic religious texts but many people do not realise its powerful healing powers for inner peace and personal growth.
-How to forgive and forget takes a little effort.
+Knowing how to forgive and forget takes a little effort.